 Professor of Eurasian Security Studies

 George C. Marshall European Center for Security Studies

-Gregory Gleason is a professor of security studies and director of the Central Asia program at the George C. Marshall European Center for Security Studies.
+Gregory Gleason is a professor of Eurasian Security Studies at the George C. Marshall European Center for Security Studies.

 Before joining the Marshall Center in 2007, Gleason taught courses in international relations at the State University of New York and later at the University of Miami before joining the political science faculty of the University of New Mexico.
 While at the University of New Mexico Gleason taught political science, public administration, and economics, focusing on state-to-state relations and policy modernization with a geographical emphasis on the countries of Eurasia.